Sandotech/water-jug-api/README.md

 {"level":"info","message":"Server is running on port 3000","timestamp":"the actual timestamp"}
 ```

-This is a message from the logger giving the message that our `API` is running wothout problems.
+This is a message from the logger indicating that our `API` is running without problems.

 ## Algorithm Explanation

 The Water Jug Challenge Problem is solved using a breadth-first search (BFS) algorithm.
 The algorithm explores all possible states of the two jugs until it finds a state where one of the jugs contains the desired amount of water or determines that no solution is possible.

-The steps are organized in a `Queue` structure, using the FIFO organnization (First In, First Out) to organize each step.
+The steps are organized in a `Queue` structure, using the FIFO organization (First In, First Out) to organize each step.
 This is located in the `utils` folder.

-### Step by step explanation :
+### Step-by-Step Explanation:

 1. **Initialize**: Start with both jugs empty.
 2. **Queue**: Use a queue to explore each state.